HL7/fhir-ips/input/pagecontent/Structure-of-the-International-Patient-Summary.md

 The History of Procedures Section contains a description of the patient's past procedures that are pertinent to the scope of the IPS.

-Procedures may refer for example to:
+Procedures may include, for example:

-1. Invasive Diagnostic procedure: e.g., Cardiac catheterization; (the results of these procedure are documented in the results section)
+1. Invasive Diagnostic procedure (e.g., Cardiac catheterization; the results of these procedure are documented in the results section)
-2. Therapeutic procedure: e.g., dialysis
+2. Therapeutic procedure (e.g., dialysis)
-3. Surgical procedure: e.g., appendectomy
+3. Surgical procedure (e.g., appendectomy)

 #### Medical Devices